 In every classroom, there is one teacher with a maximum of 10 children.
 They have only one teacher-assistant that rotates through all courses.
 Because of this, volunteers are very welcome as most children require individual attention.

 In a classroom of young children, you may encounter that the group sizes average around 6 children.
-However, the work-load is much higher than those in bigger groups and at a higher age level.
+However, the workload is much higher than those in bigger groups and at a higher age level.
 The teachers try very hard to educate the children in basic skills to then pass on to future levels of education.
-The children will also have skills to help out at home in their spare time.
+The children will also have skills to help at home in their spare time.

 In the higher levels, the students will learn to do activities like sewing, cooking and art.
 These skills can be used at home, occupational jobs and/or doing tourism-based sales like artwork or local craft.
 This allows you to interact on a more detailed and personal level in a skill-based environment.
 The younger levels are enjoyable and more informal as you sing songs, learn letters and do some painting.